johnmtayag/Amazon-Recommender-System/README.md

 **Distributions of kwp**

 Compared to the distribution for all points, each of the anomaly groups had higher anomaly counts associated with systems in the higher kwp range.
+Though there appears to be spikes in the distribution for the PCA grouping, keep in mind that the scales on the y-axis are  significantly different between plots.

 <p align="center">
   <img src="images/outliers_kwp.png" alt="Distribution by Anomaly Grouping: kwp" width="650"/>